ra312/personalization/README.md

 The inference service code can be found here https://github.com/ra312/model-server
 # How to run

-1. obtain sessions.csv and venues.csv and move them to the root folder
+1. Obtain sessions.csv and venues.csv and move them to the root folder
-2. Check python --verrsion > 3.8.1
-3. Install personalization
+2. Install personalization
 ```console
     python -m pip instal personalization
 ```
-1. Train pipeline and get artifact,

-   please run the following command in shell
+3. Run the following command in shell to train pipeline and get artifact:

 ```console
 python3 -m personalization \
     --sessions-bucket-path sessions.csv \